What Makes New Orleans So Fun? These Experiences Say It All

 Felix's Restaurant on Bourbon Street in the French Quarter features a close-up of the neon sign displaying the restaurant name.

 Most restaurants serve seafood, but some specialize in it.
-Try the oysters at Felix’s or Casamento’s, the crawfish at Superior Seafood or Bevi Seafood Co., and the redfish at Redfish Grill or Trenasse.
+Try the oysters at Felix’s or Casamento’s, the crawfish at Superior Seafood, and the redfish at Redfish Grill or Trenasse.

 Try a Central Grocery Muffuletta